tangrams/tangram-tutorial/src/Assets/markdown/min.md

-## What is the minimum map I can build?
+## What is the most basic map I can build with Tangram?

 Let's get right to it and style the most basic map we can build with Tangram.